itsjunwei/Realtime-SELD-Edge/README.md

 | MelGCC | 10 x 160 x 128 | ResNet-18 | 3.868 | 0.791 | 0.433 | 0.488 | 0.079 |

 Please note that these results may not be entirely replicable due to different hardware and device setups.
 However, you should observe similar trends with regards to these selected input features and models.

+## Contact

+If any further information is required, please contact the author at junwei004@e.ntu.edu.sg